flipt-io/flipt-client-sdks/flipt-client-go/README.md

 - **Windows**: `{REPO_ROOT}/target/release/libfliptengine.dll`
 - **MacOS**: `{REPO_ROOT}/target/release/libfliptengine.dylib`

-You can then use the client like so:
+3. You can then install the module locally.
+You can do this by running the following command from the `flipt-client-go` directory:

+    ```bash
+    go install .
+    ```

+## Usage

+In your Go code you can import this client and use it as so:

 ```go
 package main